What Clients Need To Know About Web Site Design:

 Longevity & Search Indexing

-The day your site goes online is recorded in the WHOIS database.
-Search engines read this date and use it in weighing how early a site will appear in a search index.
+The date your site went online is recorded on the Internet.
+Search engines always read this date and use it in weighing how early a site will appear in a search page(s).
 All other factors being equal, older sites score higher in search engine page rankings.
+So get out there and build a site today, don't wait for perfection.

 Search Terms: Describe Yourself, Describe Your Clients.